ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 > [Wiki](Home) > [Deployment](Deployment) > [Deployment on an Instrument Control PC](Deployment-on-an-Instrument-Control-PC)

 This document describes the steps necessary to install/upgrade IBEX on an Instrument control PC.
-Most of these steps are superseded by the install script (but we are not quite ready to commit to this).
-This document is the reference for deployment.
 Be sure to login as `spudulike` when deploying on instruments instead of `gamekeeper`.
-Steps are marked with **bold** prefixes to indicate the following:
-- **deploy** step to be done when using the deploy script
-- **upgrade** steps to be done when upgrading
-- **install** steps should be done only for install
-- **mini-inst** only these steps should be done for installation of a mini inst server.
-After installation [configure](Configure-Mini-Inst) it in the appropriate manner.
-- unlabelled steps should be done except for installing a mini inst.

 # Steps using the install/deployment script
 ## Preparatory Steps for Client and Server